MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 For more information and ARM templates, see [Azure Resource Manager templates for Azure SQL Database & SQL Managed Instance](arm-templates-content-guide.md).

-To provision a logical server with an Azure AD admin set for the server and Azure AD-only authentication enabled using an ARM Template, see our [Azure SQL logical server with Azure AD-only authentication](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.sql/sql-logical-server-aad-only-auth) quickstart template.
+To provision a logical server with a Microsoft Entra admin set for the server and Microsoft Entra-only authentication enabled using an ARM Template, see our [Azure SQL logical server with Microsoft Entra-only authentication](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.sql/sql-logical-server-aad-only-auth) quickstart template.

 You can also use the following template.
 Use a [Custom deployment in the Azure portal](https://portal.azure.com/#create/Microsoft.Template), and **Build your own template in the editor**.
 Next, **Save** the configuration once you pasted in the example.